Window: Double-paned

 Double-paned windows have two parallel panes (slabs of glass) with a separation of typically about 1 cm; this space is permanently sealed and filled at the time of manufacture with dry air or other dry nonreactive gas.
 Such windows provide a marked improvement in thermal insulation (and usually in acoustic insulation as well) and are resistant to fogging and frosting caused by temperature differential.
 They are widely used for residential and commercial construction in intemperate climates.
 In the UK, double-paned and triple-paned are referred to as double-glazing and triple-glazing.
 Triple-paned windows are now a common type of glazing in central to northern Europe.
 Quadruple glazing is now being introduced in Scandinavia.

 Hexagonal window

 A hexagonal window is a hexagon-shaped window, resembling a bee cell or crystal lattice of graphite.
 The window can be vertically or horizontally oriented, openable or dead.
 It can also be regular or elongately-shaped and can have a separator (mullion).
 Typically, the cellular window is used for an attic or as a decorative feature, but it can also be a major architectural element to provide the natural lighting inside buildings.

 Guillotine window

 A guillotine window is a window that opens vertically.
-The guillotine windows are opening from bottom to top or from top to bottom with more than one sliding frames.
-The remote control can be used to open and close guillotine windows.
+Guillotine windows have more than one sliding frame, and open from bottom to top or top to bottom.